 Connecting people from all over the world

 In our international lecture series, we bring people together.
 If you want to meet up, join our international exchange online.
 Find out more on our ‘Get involved’ page.
-Here is a map showing all the countries you come from:
+Here is a map showing all the countries participants of our last lecture series came from:

 The Planetary Health Academy builds a bridge from knowledge to action: it enables participants to act as change agents, shaping and promoting the vision of healthy people on a healthy planet.

 Planetary Health refers to the health of human civilization and the state of the natural systems on which it depends.
 It is an interdisciplinary field, encompassing multiple areas such as environmental science, medicine, public health, social sciences, and more.

 Planetary Health focuses on the consequences of man-made ecological destruction – namely the loss of biodiversity, climate change, pollution, and change of land use.
 Planetary Health tries, at the same time, to find solutions to these problems that can help both humans and the environment thrive.